 2013

-Italian Grand Prix Grosjean qualified 13th as both Lotuses showed slow pace in practice.
+At the Italian Grand Prix Grosjean qualified 13th as both Lotuses showed slow pace in practice.
 After a slow first stint and time lost in his single pit stop he came back to finish in 8th after many overtaking moves and resisting Lewis Hamilton on the last lap.
 At the Singapore Grand Prix Grosjean had a difficult weekend full of mechanical problems; and despite qualifying 3rd, he was forced to retire due to an engine issue while being in good position for a podium.
 At the Korean Grand Prix he qualified 4th and was moved up to third on the grid after Mark Webber received a 10 place grid penalty in Singapore.
 He took a good start in which he overtook Hamilton and he seemed to be nearly matching Vettel's pace.
 However the safety car coming in helped Kimi Räikkönen move back up in third and after a small mistake, Grosjean was overtaken by his team mate who finished 2nd behind Vettel while Grosjean secured his third podium of the season in 3rd position.
 The next weekend, at the Japanese Grand Prix in Suzuka, he qualified 4th.
 After a poor start by the Red Bulls on the front row, Grosjean took the lead into the first corner and showed good pace compared to the Red Bulls behind him, leading almost half the race.
 Sebastian Vettel passed him using DRS on the start-finish straight on lap 28, demoting Grosjean to 2nd; he was later overtaken by Vettel's teammate, Mark Webber, and finished 3rd for his second straight podium (and 2nd straight 3rd place finish).He had three points-scoring finishes at the three opening races before receiving a new chassis to help his chances at Bahrain; he qualified 11th and climbed to third.
 At the next race in Spain, his suspension failed on lap 9.
 At the Monaco Grand Prix, Grosjean had three crashes during the practice sessions, leading his team principal, Boullier, to tell Grosjean to "wake up".[citation needed] He qualified 13th but his race ended when he crashed into the back of Daniel Ricciardo, earning him a 10-place grid penalty for the next race.
 At the Canadian Grand Prix he started last on the grid as a consequence of the 10-place grid penalty earned previously.
 He came back to 8th position in race but finished the race in 13th position as he had to pit stop a third time due to heavy tyre wear.
 On the first lap of the British Grand PrixGrosjean, squeezed between two cars crashed into Webber, damaging the front wing of Webber's car.
 Grosjean later retired on the last lap as he was in 8th position due to serious front wing damage.
 At the German Grand Prix after qualifying 5th he led the race for a while and seemed to be on a faster pace than Sebastian Vettel but the intervention of the safety car changed the race.
 He was forced to let his team mate Kimi Räikkönen pass towards the end of the race as Räikkönen had faster tyres.
 Grosjean resisted Fernando Alonso to earn his second podium of the season as Vettel went on to win the race and Räikkönen came second.
 At the Hungarian Grand Prix Grosjean qualified 3rd on the grid, finishing the race in 6th position after receiving a drive through penalty for crossing the white line as he overtook Felipe Massa.
 After the race, he was given a further 20-second time penalty for colliding with Jenson Button, however this did not affect his final position as the car behind him was more than 20 seconds behind.
 At the Belgian Grand Prix Grosjean qualified 7th on the grid.
 After a safe but difficult start Lotus choose to operate a one stop strategy on Grosjean's car.
 Later in the race he was sent off track by Sergio Pérez while the latter was attempting an overtake.
 Pérez received a drive through penalty for the incident.
 Grosjean finished the race in 8th position after being overtaken by Felipe Massa towards the end of the race.

 In India, Grosjean failed to reach Q2 on medium tyres in order to save softer tyres; a bad strategic decision as he qualified 17th but had much higher potential.
 The next day he had a longer first stint with soft tyres in order to apply a one pit stop strategy that worked perfectly as he finished 3rd behind Vettel and Rosberg after overtaking Massa and then Räikkönen who forced him off the track on his first overtaking attempt.
 As Vettel clinched a 4th Drivers' World Championship in a row, Grosjean went to earn his 5th podium of the season.
 At Abu Dhabi, after qualifying 7th (and being promoted to 6th due to teammate Räikkönen's penalty), he had another strong start and strong race, finishing 4th – his first time outside of the podium in 4 races.
 At the United States Grand Prix, Grosjean had a good qualifying session and earned a 3rd spot on the grid behind the two Red Bull drivers, Vettel and Webber.
 On race day Grosjean had once again a strong start by overtaking Webber and nearly Vettel.
 By pitting last he even led one lap.
 He finished 2nd by holding off Webber behind him right until the end despite numerous overtaking attempts using the DRS by the Australian as Vettel went to win his record 8th victory in a row.